mrchughes/solid-project-parent/docs/architecture/UPDATED_ARCHITECTURE.md

 5. DRO issues credentials and stores them in the user's PDS
 6. DRO's did:web identity can be verified by accessing `https://dro.gov.uk.local/.well-known/did.json`

-### FEP Authorization Flow
+### MERN App Authorization Flow
-1. FEP app is registered as a client with the Solid PDS
+1. MERN app is registered as a client with the Solid PDS
-2. User grants one-time permission to the FEP app to access specific resources
+2. User grants one-time permission to the MERN app to access specific resources
-3. FEP app receives access and refresh tokens
+3. MERN app receives access and refresh tokens
-4. FEP app uses tokens to access authorized resources without further redirects
+4. MERN app uses tokens to access authorized resources without further redirects
-5. FEP app requests verification of credentials by the VC Verifier service
+5. MERN app requests verification of credentials by the VC Verifier service
 6. VC Verifier verifies credentials by:
    - Checking the credential issuer (DRO's did:web)
    - Resolving the DID document at `https://dro.gov.uk.local/.well-known/did.json`